JetsonWorks/defkoi/README.md

 ## Features

 * Multiple inferencing engines supported by DJL
-  * The pre-built PyTorch native libraries for aarch64 available are included
+  * The pre-built PyTorch native libraries for DJL on aarch64 are included
 * Cross-platform compatibility (for example: developing on amd64 using the MXNet engine and deploying on aarch64 using the PyTorch engine)
 * Multi-threaded GStreamer pipelines supporting multiple active video sources
 * Auto-probed CSI and V4L2 devices, and auto-configuration based on user-specified constraints